GOMC-WSU/py-MCMD/docs/installation.rst

 Installation and Other Required Files
 ============

-The hybrid NAMD_GOMC Python code can be downloaded or cloned from the `NAMD_GOMC GitHub repository <https://github.com/bc118/NAMD_GOMC>`_.
+The hybrid py-MCMD Python code can be downloaded or cloned from the `py-MCMD GitHub repository <https://github.com/GOMC-WSU/py-MCMD>`_.
 This hybrid NAMD_GOMC Python code does not require any setup, but does require the proper files as input, which are listed below:

 * **PSF** and **PDB** files.  *NOTE:  One (1) PSF and PDB file are required for the NPT and NVT ensembles, while two (2) PSF and PDB files are required for the GCMC and GEMC ensembles.*